Oven Baked Chicken Kabobs with Lemon Herb Seasoning

 So, if like me, your grill is out of commission, know that baked chicken kabobs in the oven are easy and work just as well.

 What sets these oven baked kabobs apart is the fun flavor I’ve added from the sweet potatoes, a tried and true favorite over here.
-I’ve found just about every way possible to use sweet potatoes in recipes.
+I’ve found just about every way possible to use sweet potatoes in this roundup of how to use sweet potatoes.

 Ingredients for Easy Kabobs in the Oven